 How can I find a tutor?
-Email Kevin Schuda in the Epi SAS Office at ep-course@uw.edu.
-Free writing tutoring can be scheduled through the <a href="mailto:Health-Belleuten:He
+Email Kevin Schuda in the Epi SAS Office at epcourse@uw.edu.
+Free writing tutoring can be scheduled through the Health Sciences Library.

 I'm looking for funding.
 Where can I search?
 Start with the Epi Student Opportunities website.
+The SPH website posts funding opportunities advertised to the Dean's Office.
 Other, Graduate School resources include the Student Funding Graduate School webpage and the Graduate Funding Information Service (GFIS) website.